 The numerical results presented here are obtained with \gyacomo \citep{Hoffmann2023GyrokineticShift}, a numerical simulation code that solves the local $\delta f$ GK equation using the GM approach.
 The code uses field-aligned coordinates and a Fourier representation in the perpendicular plane, allowing for efficient simulations of plasma turbulence in both Z-pinch and tokamak geometries.
 The HEL GM model is implemented in \gyacomo by retaining only the four lowest-order moments and scaling the gradients and collisionality according to the HEL ordering.

-The remainder of the paper is organized as follows.
+The remainder of this paper is organized as follows.
 Section~\ref{sec:HEL_GM_model} presents the GM hierarchy, its HEL closure, and its simplification in the Z-pinch geometry.
 Section~\ref{sec:linear_results} reports benchmarks against existing results.
 Section~\ref{sec:nonlinear_results} examines nonlinear Z-pinch turbulence in two and three dimensions.
-Section~\ref{sec:HEL_CBC} extends the application of the HEL closure to $s$-$\alpha$ geometry and finite $\tau$.
-Section~\ref{sec:conclusions} summarizes findings and outlines possible extensions of the moment closure.
+Section~\ref{sec:HEL_CBC} extends the application of the HEL closure to the $s$-$\alpha$ geometry and finite $\tau$.
+Finally, Section~\ref{sec:conclusions} summarizes our findings and outlines possible extensions of the moment closure.